mattobrien415/blog/content/deep learning/boxing_003.md

 It looks like roughly 0.90 is a reasonable place to set the threshold.

+Now that we've got a feel for where our threshold might be, we can leap forward to look at the bottom line -- did we turn a profit?

 Here is a plot showing the outcome for #5 (ROI) on the list above:

 ![ROI](https://github.com/mobbSF/blog/blob/master/images/ROI.png?raw=true)